 Meditation vs. Mindfulness

-Mindfulness, on the other hand, is about awareness, which is essentially a component of meditation.
-Through the practice of being mindful, you are actively aware of your thoughts, feelings, behaviours, and movements; this also includes being aware of your effect on individuals around you.
+On the other hand, mindfulness is about awareness, which is essentially a meditation component.
+Through the practice of being mindful, you are actively aware of your thoughts, feelings, behaviors, and movements; this also includes being aware of your effect on the individuals around you.
 Whereas meditation is often done in a seated, stationary position, mindfulness can be practiced virtually anywhere at any time.
 Most often, people are not present — in the sense that they are mindlessly going about their daily lives — but when we practice being mindful, we are fully engaged in the activity with all of our senses instead of allowing the mind to wander.

 Through the practice of mindfulness and meditation, one learns to focus on the present rather than focusing on the past or future, thus increasing enjoyment, pleasure, and happiness.